 Now a new buzzword is taking over the food industry.
 One that, it’s easy to imagine, is making the UN scientists allow themselves a little smile: plant-based diets.

-A plant-based diet consists of foods made entirely from vegetables, grains, fruits, seeds, and other natural, non-animal products.
+The best diet meal delivery with a plant-based diet consists of foods made entirely from vegetables, grains, fruits, seeds, and other natural, non-animal products.
 Okay.
 It’s easy to picture a spread of fruit, or some veggies and dip.
 A snack?
 Sure.
 But a full meal?
 A full diet?
 Of veggies and nuts?

 It’s not just veggies and nuts.
 Today’s chefs are creating robust, creative, delicious meals entirely out of plant-based foods.
 Just ask Grubhub.
 In a recent report, the heavyweight food-delivery service found that deliveries from restaurants that serve plant-based foods are increasing amongst Americans, and not just in predictable places like Los Angeles or Boulder.
 Rochester, NY and Las Vegas appear in the list of top 5 cities that place the most vegan orders.